Teddylikeabear/teddyhubb/workflow.md

 -using javascript for password validation
 -validating password using python instead of javascript -added a user.html page that displays all the users that submit information

+date : 29/01/2024
+-redownloading a lower python version to support mySQL